 Teamup Calendar includes a powerful search tool.
 You can use search operators to get more specific search results.
-This article discusses how to use search operators.
 To learn more about how to search Teamup, see this article.

 You can use search operators to refine the search results.